Open Standards

 It started as a single slide.
 Simon was preparing a talk on open standards for data mesh for the Data Mesh Belgium meetup in Leuven (April 2026), and wanted one picture that answered "which standards actually matter, and where do they fit?"
 Every existing diagram either flattened everything into one box or focused on a single vendor's stack.

 The slide kept growing.
 After the talk, enough people asked for "the picture" that turning it into an interactive, linkable page made more sense than mailing around a PNG.
-Inspired by the CNCF Landscape and the Deutschland Stack, but narrower in scope: open standards only, no vendors.
+Inspired by the CNCF Landscape for the categorisation and the ThoughtWorks Tech Radar for the per-entry judgement, but narrower in scope: open standards only, no vendors.
+It's still a living view — suggestions and corrections welcome.

 Why do you call this a data landscape?
-It is mostly about metadata standards, and it is of no help regarding vendor selection.

-Guilty as charged.
-Most of what's here is metadata: schemas, contracts, lineage events, and catalog APIs all describe data rather than are data.
 We still call it the "Data Landscape" because that's the conversation people are having.
 When teams say "our data stack" they mean the standards, formats, and protocols around the data, not the bytes themselves.

 It's also deliberately not a vendor landscape.
 There's no Snowflake vs Databricks, no "best catalog of 2026".
 The CNCF Landscape catalogues vendors and projects; this one catalogues the open standards they should interoperate around.
 If you're picking a vendor, ask which of these standards they implement.
 That's the question this landscape helps you ask, not answer.